sunfishcode/wasm-reference-manual/WebAssembly.md

  - All global imports are required to be immutable.
  - Each global import with an initializer is required to be mutable.
  - Each import is required to be resolved by the [embedding environment].
- - A linear-memory import's `minimum` size is required to be at most the imported linear memory's `minimum` size.
+ - A linear-memory import's `minimum` length is required to be at most the imported linear memory's `minimum` length.
- - A linear-memory import is required to have a maximum size if the imported linear memory has a `maximum` size.
+ - A linear-memory import is required to have a maximum length if the imported linear memory has a `maximum` length.
- - If present, a linear-memory import's maximum size is required to be at least the imported linear memory's maximum size.
+ - If present, a linear-memory import's maximum length is required to be at least the imported linear memory's maximum length.
  - A table import's `minimum` length is required to be at most the imported table's `minimum` length.
- - A table import is required to have a maximum size if the imported table has a maximum size.
+ - A table import is required to have a maximum length if the imported table has a maximum length.
  - If present, a table import's maximum length is required to be at least the imported table's maximum length.
  - Embedding-environment-specific validation requirements may be required of